Art Gallery of South Australia: Buildings

-In response to the Elder Bequest, the Government commissioned a specially designed building (now the Elder Wing) and pushed ahead with all due speed, to provide employment for skilled tradesmen in a time of economic recession.
+In response to the Elder Bequest, the Government commissioned a specially designed building (now the Elder Wing) and pushed ahead with all due speed to provide employment for skilled tradesmen in a time of economic recession.

 The building was designed by C. E. Owen Smyth in Classical Revival style, built by Trudgen Brothers, (Note: Sons of contractor and mayor of St Peters, Nicholas Wallis Trudgen (died 1892) they went out of business shortly afterwards.) and opened by the Governor, Lord Tennyson on 7 April 1900.

 Originally built with an enclosed portico, a 1936 refurbishment and enlargement included a new facade with an open Doric portico.

 Major extensions in 1962 (including a three-storey air-conditioned addition on the northern side), 1979 (general refurbishment, in time for its centenary in 1981) and 1996 (large expansion) increased the gallery's display, administrative and ancillary facilities further.

 The building is listed in the South Australian Heritage Register.

-As of 2019, the building houses 64kWh worth of solar battery storage as part of the Government of South Australia Storage Demonstration project, powered by three 7.5 kW Selectronic inverters.
+As of 2019, the building houses 64kWh worth of solar battery storage as part of the Government of South Australia Storage Demonstration project, powered by three 7.5kW Selectronic inverters.
 This reduces the consumption of power from the state grid.

 Governance

-In 1939, an act of parliament, the Libraries and Institutes Act 1939, repealed the Public library, Museum and Art Gallery and Institutes Act and separated the Gallery from the Public Library (now the State Library), and Museum, established its own board and changed its name to the Art Gallery of South Australia.
+In 1939, an act of parliament, the Libraries and Institutes Act 1939, repealed the Public library, Museum and Art Gallery and Institutes Act and separated the Gallery from the Public Library (now the State Library), and Museum.
+The Gallery established its own board and changed its name to the Art Gallery of South Australia.

 The Art Gallery Act 1939 was passed to provide for the control of the library.
 This has been amended several times since.

 In 1967 the National Gallery of South Australia changed its name to the Art Gallery of South Australia.

+Ballarat-born David Thomas was appointed Director in 1976.
+He had taken a Bachelor of Fine Arts at the University of Melbourne, had been Keeper of the Pictorial Collections at the National Library of Australia, Canberra 1963-65, and Director of the Newcastle City Art Gallery in 1965-75.
+In 1983 he left AGSA to become Director of Adelaide's Carrick Hill House Museum & Garden, and from 1987-1995 was Director of Bendigo Art Gallery.
+Thomas died in 2022.

-From about 1996 until late 2018 Arts SA (later Arts South Australia) had responsibility for this and several other statutory bodies such as the Museum and the State Library, after which the functions were transferred to direct oversight by the Department of the Premier and Cabinet, Arts and Culture section.
+From 1996 until late 2018, Arts SA (later Arts South Australia) had responsibility for the gallery and several other statutory bodies such as the Museum and the State Library, after which the functions were transferred to direct oversight by the Department of the Premier and Cabinet, Arts and Culture section.

 Christopher Menz was director of the gallery until 2010, when he refused to renew his five-year contract because he believed that government funding to the gallery was inadequate.